mlc-ai/web-llm/examples/README.md

 - [cache-usage](cache-usage): demonstrates how WebLLM supports both the [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) and [IndexedDB cache](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and users can pick with `appConfig.useIndexedDBCache`.
 Also demonstrates various cache utils such as checking whether a model is cached, deleting a model's weights from cache, deleting a model library wasm from cache, etc.
+- [simple-chat-upload](simple-chat-upload): demonstrates how to upload local models to WebLLM instead of downloading via a URL link

 ## Demo Spaces